Critical density of activated random walks on transitive graphs: Proof of Theorem

 Now plug (\ref{symm1}) and (\ref{symm2}) into (\ref{eq:PABsplit}).
 Summing over $z \in A_n$ first and then over $y$ and $t$, and using the Markov property for the random walk, we conclude that

 Similarly to (\ref{eq:derivedAB}), we obtain

 Hence, plugging (\ref{eq:derivedAB}) and (\ref{eq:derivedA}) into (\ref{eq:expWLRL}), we have

-Now, from our assumptions in (\ref{eq:suffcond}), it follows that the lower bound above diverges with $L$.
+Note now that $E[M_L]$ goes with $L$ to the expectation of the return time of the random walk, which is infinite on any infinite, connected graph (see for example Theorem 1.1 in \cite{Gurevich}).
+Then, from our assumption in (\ref{eq:suffcond}), it follows that the lower bound above diverges with $L$.
 It remains to prove that this implies that $G_L \rightarrow \infty$ with $L$ with positive probability, which in turn implies that ARW is active almost surely by the 0-1 law (Lemma~\ref{prop:lemma4}).
 For this, we use the same derivation as in~\eqref{eq:unionbound} and~\eqref{eq:boundcheb}, which gives that

 where in the last step we use that $\Var(\tilde{W}_L)\leq \E[\tilde{W}_L]$ and $\Var(\tilde{R}_L)\leq \E[\tilde{R}_L]$ since $\tilde W_L$ and $\tilde R_L$ are defined as a sum of independent Bernoulli random variables.
 Note that~\eqref{eq:expWLRLfinal1} and~\eqref{eq:suffcond} imply that